jonurry/makers/Terminal Commands.md

 Allows any command to be executed as the root user.
 The root user has access to everything and do anything.
 Execute any command as root by typing `sudo` before the commmand.
 You will need to know the root (administrator) password.

 e.g. `sudo rm inaccessibleFile` remove an inaacessible file that you don't have permission to access.

+## Environment
+The enviromnent stores key/value pairs that describe the environment that programs run in. e.g. there's environment variables for the home directory and the temporary directory.

+`env` lists all environment variables and their values

+`$ echo $HOME` shows the location of the home directory

+`$ echo $TMPDIR` shows the location of the temporary directory

+Environment variables created in this way are only available for the lifetime of the current shell console.
+They will be deleted when the shell closes and are not available to other concurrent shell instances.

+### Echo
+The `echo` command prints its input to the screen

+e.g. `echo "Hi, there!"` prints "Hi, there!" to the output stream (screen by default)

+The output stream can be redirected to a file, for example, to save text to a file:

+`echo "save me to a file" > echoText.txt`

+### PATH
+PATH is an environment variable.
+It contains a colon-separated list of directories where the shell will be looking for the programs you ask it to run.
+To see the contents of the PATH:

+`echo $PATH`

+When you run a program from the command line the shell will look for the program's executable file in each directory specified in the PATH in turn until it finds it.
+If it doesn't, `command not found` will be returned.

+When switching ruby versions using `rvm` it updates the PATH and changes the names of the ruby directories to be those for the specified version. e.g. `rvm use 1.9.3`.

+### Setting environment variables
+Create a new environment variable by using the `export` command:

+e.g. `export SEASON=Winter`

+Add a path to the PATH environment variable:

+`export PATH=$PATH:/Users/jon`

+Store a private key used by an open source code module so that the code can be freely shared without compromising your private password/key:

+`export SECRET_KEY=12345abcde`

+Then, in your Ruby code, read the value:

+`secret_key = ENV['SECRET_KEY']`

+### Profiles
+Profiles are loaded whenever a shell is loaded.
+They contain configurations that are applied to the shell.
+You can alter the profiles to create permemant environment variables that are loaded into every shell instance.
+You can edit the _.bash_profile_ in the user's home directory:

+e.g. `echo "export SEASON=winter" >> ~/.bash_profile` will add the SEASON environment variable to the end of the bash profile file.

+_Note:_ `>>` means append to the end of the file, `>` means overwrite the contents of the file.

+### Processes
+`ps` to see the running processes in the shell

+`ps x` to see all of the running processes on the computer

+`ps x | grep process_name` to filter the list of running processes to a particular application or process name

+`ps x | grep process_name | wc -l` to count the number of filtered processes